-NCTF 135 HA is a skin revitalization solution primarily used for the improvement of skin quality and fine lines.
-Comprising hyaluronic acid and more than 50 key ingredients including amino acids, vitamins, co-enzymes, and minerals, NCTF is a hydration booster providing the essential ingredients for skin health.
+NCTF Boost 135 HA is a skin revitalization solution primarily used for the improvement of skin quality and fine lines.
+Comprising free hyaluronic acid and more than 50 key ingredients including amino acids, vitamins, coenzymes, and minerals, NCTF is a hydration booster providing the essential ingredients for skin health.
 Suitable for all generations, it specifically targets age-related skin changes such as dryness, dullness, uneven complexion, dilated pores, and wrinkles.
-Since 1978, NCTF has been a leader in skin revitalization with over 4 million bottles sold around the world annually.
-We launched NCTF in the Canadian medical aesthetic market in April 2021.
+We sell NCTF under our distribution and promotion agreement with FILLMED to medispas and medical aesthetic clinics across Canada.
+Since 1978, NCTF has been a leader in skin revitalization with over 4 million bottles sold annually by FILLMED and its partners around the world.